IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 Consumers of the view model can now use the `signIn(username:password:)` function to perform an authentication attempt.

-Now we could stop here and it would be perfectly fine, but having to maintain a `Subject` _and_ a function bothers me just enough to potentially over-engineer an alternative... strap yourself in.
+Now we could stop here and it would be perfectly fine, but having to maintain a `Subject` _and_ a function bothers me just enough to potentially over-engineer an alternative… strap yourself in.

-## Inputs!... for real this time
+## Inputs!… for real this time

 What we want is a type that exposes a way to _send_ values publicly, but _derive_ streams using them internally.
 My first thought was to try using PropertyWrappers since we can take advantage of the `_value` syntax to gain the encapsulation we want: